vanniktech/gradle-maven-publish-plugin/README.md

   no extra setup required.
 - **Gradle property based config**.
 Easily configure the plugin with Gradle properties that will apply to all subprojects

-There is also a [base plugin](https://vanniktech.github.io/gradle-maven-publish-plugin/base/) which removes any automatic configuration and allows for a more manual configuration of what should be published.

 # License